rsmusllp/king-phisher/docs/source/development/architecture_overview.rst

    tunnel, this time to the :rpc:func:`login` endpoint to authenticate and create a new session.

-4. The client opens a websocket connection through the RPC tunnel to subscribe to and receive events published by the server in real time.
+4. The client opens a websocket connection through the SSH tunnel to subscribe to and receive events published by the server in real time.

 At this point the client is fully connected to the server.